What Products do I need to Order?

 Same Clearcoat is used for All Paints.

 The same clearcoat can be used for all paint colors.
-If you are repairing a flexible bumper or non-metal surface, make sure you use the Bulldog Adhesion Promoter.
+If you are repairing a flexible bumper or non-metal surface, make sure you use the SEM Adhesion Promoter.
 You can use the clearcoat on both metal and non-metal surfaces.

 Peeling Clearcoats